jeregrande/Regional-Indicatorer/README.md

 # Setup
 1. Use the above link to invite the bot to your server.
 2. If you'd like to limit the bot to a specific channel, then:
   a.
+Fork the rep
+  b.
 Copy the desired channel ID
-  b.
+  c.
 Update the CHANNEL_ID secret
+  d.
+Add the condition "&& msg.channel.id == channelID" to line 18